toolleeo/cli-apps/README.md

 * [mpv](https://mpv.io/) - A cross-platform media player with many features such as frame timing, MKV chapters and subtitles.
 It is a responsive video player with minimal layout customizable with themes.
 A good alternative media player to VLC since it can handle almost all the media formats as VLC, but using much less resources.
 * [mupdf](http://mupdf.com/) - Lightweight graphical PDF visualizer; strong key-based control; fast and accurate rendering.
 * [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) - Python based Markdown viewer for the terminal.
-* [termv](https://github.com/Roshan-R/termv) - A terminal iptv player written in bash
+* [termv](https://github.com/Roshan-R/termv) - A terminal iptv player written in bash.
 * [zathura](https://pwmt.org/projects/zathura/) - Plugin based document file visualizer (PDF, DejaVu, PS); strongly key-based control.

 ## <a name="browser"></a>Web browser